ics-software-engineering/meteor-application-template/README.md

 % git merge -m "merge template into master" template/master
 ```

 Now your local repo should contain the template.
-To test that everything is OK, run the application:
+To test that everything is OK, cd into the app directory and run the application:

 ```
-% meteor --settings config/settings.development.json
+% meteor --settings ../config/settings.development.json
 ```

 If all goes well, the template application will appear at [http://localhost:3000](http://localhost:3000).
 You can login using the credentials in [settings.development.json](https://github.com/ics-software-engineering/meteor-application-template/blob/master/config/settings.development.json), or else register a new account.